2.03 Grading and Examination

 - No examinations shall be administered to an individual student via e-mail or any other remote arrangement unless this was the mechanism by which the original exam was administered to the entire class.
 Absent this arrangement, to ensure a ‘level playing field’ for every member of the class, students must be physically present for all examinations and make-up examinations.

 - In the event of 2a above, the student must sit for the exam on the designated make-up exam date.
 In the event of 2b, 2c, or 2d above, the student must sit for the exam immediately following the circumstance that prevented him/her for sitting for the exam, per arrangement with the course/clerkship director.

-Currently, a student who passes but has difficulty in mastery of material during preclerkship courses may not come to the attention of faculty and academic advisors.
+Currently, a student in the New Pathway who passes but has difficulty in mastery of material during preclerkship courses may not come to the attention of faculty and academic advisors.
 As a result, the academic problems such students encounter may not be identified until the PCE year; by that time, multiple opportunities for remediation have been missed.
-After thoughtful discussion, and with input from an ad hoc student/faculty committee, the Curriculum Committee voted that notification be sent to the student’s Society Master if, on at least three major exams, a student’s scores fall in the lowest quartile.
+After thoughtful discussion, and with input from an ad hoc student/faculty committee, the Curriculum Committee voted that notification be sent to the student’s Society Advisory Dean/Director if, on at least three major exams, a student’s scores fall in the lowest quartile.
 This policy was adopted not to be punitive or to detract from the collaborative learning environment students and faculty have worked so hard to foster; instead, the policy is designed to fulfill an important responsibility of the faculty to identify students who would benefit from attention and academic help.

 Grading System – Years III and IV